 Just about every motivation imaginable follows a sort of "current" along the lines of the thought validation web.
 Go against this current to get all the subtle details of society working against you.

-Until then feel free to enjoy this video, where the Defense Minister of Canada makes clear his views on the subject: video
+The Defense Minister of Canada makes clear his views on the subject: video

 Due to a high volume of both low quality and hoax sightings, to save time it is best to conduct research through organizations that have already painstakingly weeded those out.

 Here is one that I found of high quality, plus it provides an anonymous service for those that have had sightings yet do not wish to be identified for fear of hurting their reputation: narcap.org